Scheduling Gantt Chart widget

 Output

-The Scheduling Gantt Chart widget automatically generates four output variables that can be used by other Workshop widgets to enhance your app.
+The Scheduling Gantt Chart widget generates output variables that can be used by other Workshop widgets to enhance your application.
 These output variables include:

-• User preferences: A serialized string that can be used with the module interface or state saving to persist saved user preferences.
+• User Preferences (deprecated): A serialized string that can be used with the module interface or state saving to persist saved user preferences.